oddkraken/orange-sea/README.md

 ## Todo

-* Instant restart on death!!!
+* Tint camera color in spectral plane
+* "SPACE: interact" in instructions
+* Every 10th cloud is white and pushes you forward
-* Add something to collect
+* Add something to collect: PEARLS
+    * "A colossal mollusk lobs pearls from the depths!
+These curiosities shall fetch an ample price."
 * Trim silence in thunder mp3
 * Design good and bad "encounters" to be used throughout Chapters
     * Good